lp74/resume/resume.md

 * I know PLC programming (Panasonic, Scheneider Electric, Siemens) and SCADA: WinCC, Citect.

 ## Other Experiences
+* 2020 - Blockchain by University at Buffalo & The State University of New York on Coursera.
+Certificate earned at January 5, 2020
 * 2017 - Kaggle competition BNP Paribas Cardif Claims Management: Ranking TOP 10%
 * 2015 – Patent Filling: Method for forecasting the power daily generable by a solar
 * 2014 – Design model: innovative UI for solar inverters,